 As the daughter of a sculptor, I grew up watching my mother chisel and carve pieces of wood, stone, and clay, until she brought out what she saw inside.
-Often, she said, the material surprised her by what it ultimately revealed of itself.
-To me, this is also the essence of writing – it’s sculpting a story with words, with the expectation that it might not become the story you thought it was.
+She said what the materials ultimately revealed of themselves often surprised her.
+To me, the essence of writing is much the same - sculpting a story with words, with the expectation that it might not become the story you thought it was.

 A Day of Small Beginnings (Little, Brown & Co, 2006) took me to Poland, where astonishing events and the look of actual places I'd only read about did not match what I thought I knew of the country.
 They profoundly changed the novel I thought I was writing.

 My play, Stories from the Violins of Hope, which began as a list describing a collection of violins that survived the Holocaust, revealed itself to me dramatically as the story of an Israeli violin maker who brought these instruments back to life and to the world.
 It's taken on a life of its own, as the original theatrical presentation I wrote in 2021, and now, as a fully staged theatrical production, written with Ronda Spinak and produced in 2023 at the Bondi Theater in Sydney Australia.

 For over a decade, it's been my honor and privilege to work with The Braid (formerly Jewish Women’s Theatre) - watching actors give voice to my ten minute plays and serving the company as dramaturg, programmer and moderator, playwright, and advisory board member.